filip-kustura/sokoban/README.md

 # Sokoban Web Application

-This repository contains a PHP-based web application implementing the classic [Sokoban](https://www.mathsisfun.com/games/sokoban.html) puzzle game as a university assignment for the "Računarski praktikum 2" course.
+This repository contains a PHP-based web application implementing the classic [Sokoban](https://www.mathsisfun.com/games/sokoban.html) puzzle game as a university assignment for the "Computer Lab II" course.

 ## Game Rules